charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ## Benchmark Subsetting

-We implemented and ran many different benchmarks, which may be costly for future researchers seeking to evaluate new provenance collector.
+We implemented and ran many different benchmarks, which may be costly for future researchers seeking to evaluate new provenance collectors.
-A smaller, less-costly set of benchmarks may be sufficiently representative of the larger set.
+A smaller, less costly set of benchmarks may sufficiently represent the larger set.

 Following Yi et al. [@yiEvaluatingBenchmarkSubsetting2006], we evaluate the benchmark subset in two different ways:

 - **Accuracy**.
    How closely do features of the subset resemble features of the original set?
-   We will evaluate this by computing the root-mean squared error of a non-negative linear regression from the standardized features of selected benchmarks to the mean of features of the total set.
+   We will evaluate this by computing the root mean squared error (RMSE) of a non-negative linear regression from the standardized features of selected benchmarks to the mean of features of the total set.

 - **Representativeness.**
-   How close are benchmarks in the original set to benchmarks in the subset?
+   How close are benchmarks in the original set to the closest benchmarks in the subset?
-   We will evaluate this by computing root mean squared error (RMSE) on the euclidean distance of standardized features from each benchmark in the original set to the closest benchmark in the selected subset.
+   We will evaluate this by computing RMSE on the euclidean distance of standardized features from each benchmark in the original set to the closest benchmark in the selected subset.

 We use a non-negative linear regression to account for the possibility that the total set has unequal proportions of benchmark clusters.
 We require the weights to be non-negative, so doing better on each benchmark in the subset implies a better performance on the total.
-Finally, we normalize these weights by adding several copies of the following an equation to the linear regression: $\mathrm{weight}_A + \mathrm{weight}_B + \dotsb = 1$.
+Finally, we normalize these weights by adding several copies of the following equation to the linear regression: $\mathrm{weight}_A + \mathrm{weight}_B + \dotsb = 1$.
-Yi et al. [@yiEvaluatingBenchmarkSubsetting2006] were attempting to subset with SPEC CPU 2006, which one can assume would already be balanced in these terms, so their analysis uses an unweighted average.
+Yi et al. [@yiEvaluatingBenchmarkSubsetting2006] were attempting to subset SPEC CPU 2006, which one can assume would already be balanced in these terms, so their analysis uses an unweighted average.

 We standardize the features by mapping $x$ to $z_x = (x - \bar{x}) / \sigma_x$.
 While $x$ is meaningful in absolute units, $z_x$ is meaningful in relative terms (i.e., a value of 1 means "1 standard deviation greater than the mean").
-Yi et al., by contrast, only normalize their features $x_{\mathrm{norm}} = x / x_{\max}$ which does not take into account the mean value.
+Yi et al., by contrast, only normalize their features $x_{\mathrm{norm}} = x / x_{\max}$, which does not take into account the mean value.
 We want our features to be measured relative to the spread of those features in prior work.

 We score by RMSE over mean absolute error (MAE), used by Yi et al. [@yiEvaluatingBenchmarkSubsetting2006], because RMSE punishes outliers more.
-MAE would permits some distances to be large, so long it is made up for by other distances are small.
+MAE permits some distances to be large, so long it is made up for by shrinking other distances.
-RMSE would prefer a more equitable distribution, which might be worse on average, but better on the outliers.
+RMSE would prefer a more equitable distribution, which might be worse on average but better on the outliers than MAE.
 We think this aligns more with the intent of "representativeness."

-For features, we will use features that are invariant between running a program ten times and running it once.
+We will use features that are invariant between running a program ten times and running it once as features.
-This gives long benchmarks and short benchmarks which exercise the same functionality similar feature vectors.
+These features give long benchmarks and short benchmarks which exercise the same functionality similar vectorization.
 In particular, we use:

-1. The log overhead ratio of running the benchmark in each provenance collectors.
+1. The log overhead ratio of running the benchmark in each provenance collector.
-   We use the logarithm of the ratio, rather than the ratio directly because the ratio cannot be distributed symmetrically, but the logarithm may be.
+   We use the logarithm of the ratio rather than the ratio directly because the ratio cannot be distributed symmetrically, but the logarithm may be.
-   Suppose some provenance collector makes programs take roughly twice as long, but with a large amount of variance, so the expected value of the ratio is 2.
+   Suppose some provenance collector makes programs take roughly twice as long but with a large amount of variance, so the expected value of the ratio is 2.
-   A symmetric distribution would require the probability of observing a ratio of -1 for a particular program is equal to the probability of observing a ratio of 5, but a ratio of -1 is impossible, while 5 is may possible due to the large variance.
+   A symmetric distribution would require the probability of observing a ratio of -1 for a particular program is equal to the probability of observing a ratio of 5, but a ratio of -1 is impossible, while 5 is possible due to the large variance.
-   On the other hand, $\log x$ maps postive numbers (like ratios) to real numbers (which may be symmetrically distributed); $e^{0.3} \approx 2$, $e^{0.7} \approx 5$, and $e^{-0.1} = 0.9$ (negative logs indicate a speedup rather than slowdown, which are theoretically possible).
+   On the other hand, $\log x$ maps positive numbers (like ratios) to real numbers (which may be symmetrically distributed); choosing 2x as our center, $e^{0.3} \approx 2$,  $e^{0.7} \approx 5$ and $e^{-0.1} = 0.9$ are equidistant in log-space (negative logs indicate a speedup rather than slowdown, which are theoretically possible).
    Also note that exp(arithmean(log(x))) is the same as geomean(x), which is preferred over arithmean(x) for performance ratios according to Mashey \cite{masheyWarBenchmarkMeans2004}.

 2. The ratio of CPU time to wall time.
-   When limited to a single core on an unloaded system, wall time includes I/O but CPU time does not.
+   When limited to a single core on an unloaded system, wall time includes I/O, but CPU time does not.

 3. The number of syscalls in each category per wall time second, where the categories consist of socket-related, file-metadata-related, directory-related, file-related, exec-related, fork-related, exit-related syscalls, IPC-related syscalls, and chdir syscalls.

-In order to choose the subset, we will try clustering (k-means and agglomerative clustering with Ward linkage\footnote{k-means and agglomerative/Ward both minimize within cluster variance, which is equivalent to minimizing our metric of "representativeness" defined earlier, although they minimize it in different ways: k-means minimizes by moving clusters laterally; Agglomerative/Ward minimizes by greedily joining clusters.}), preceded by optional dimensionality reduction by principal component analysis (PCA).
+In order to choose the subset, we will try clustering (k-means and agglomerative clustering with Ward linkage\footnote{k-means and agglomerative/Ward both minimize within-cluster variance, which is equivalent to minimizing our metric of "representativeness" defined earlier, although they minimize it in different ways: k-means minimizes by moving clusters laterally; Agglomerative/Ward minimizes by greedily joining clusters.}), preceded by optional dimensionality reduction by principal component analysis (PCA).
 Once the benchmarks are grouped into clusters, we identify one benchmark from each of the $k$ clusters to consist the benchmark subset.
 We will determine the best $k$ experimentally.
 <!--